morganmarienelson/bounce/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Technology Used
-React.js, Next.js, Typescript, CSS, SASS, Ant Design, Grommet, XState, Chart.js, Mantine, Cookies-Next, and MongoDB
+React.js, Next.js, Typescript, SASS, Ant Design, Grommet, XState, Chart.js, Mantine, Cookies-Next, and MongoDB